ktisha/kaggleDatasetsIntellij/README.md

 explore and build models in a web-based data-science environment, work with other data scientists and machine learning engineers, and enter competitions to solve data science challenges.

-This plugin adds action to the IDE to download Kaggle datasets from the IDE.
+This plugin adds action to download Kaggle datasets from the IDE.
 ![](images/action.png)